YANGB1/iM-Seeker/README.md

 # Usage
-The python script 'iM-Seeker.py' can be downloaded directly.
-The stored directory can be added to the ‘PATH’ environmental variable or the scripts with full path can be run alternatively.
+The python script 'iM-Seeker.py' and two models 'pickle_model_final_classification.pkl' and 'pickle_model_final_regression.pkl' can be downloaded directly. 'iM-Seeker.py', 'pickle_model_final_classification.pkl' and 'pickle_model_final_regression.pkl' need to be kept in the same folder.
+The downloaded directory can be added to the ‘PATH’ environmental variable or the scripts with full path can be run alternatively.
 The help page can be checked by following command:
 ```
 python3 iM-Seeker.py -h
 ```